- 1 What is computerised Accounting?

 The scope of financial accounting is confined to external transactions only.
 TPS involves the following steps in processing a transaction.
-To understand these steps, let us consider a case wherein a customer withdraws money using the Automated Teller Machine (ATM) facility, as described below for computerised accounting
+To understand these steps, let us consider a case wherein a customer withdraws money using the Automated Teller Machine (ATM) facility, as described below for computerized accounting

 i) Data Entry

 The action data must be entered into the system before it’s processed.
 There are a variety of input devices to enter data: Keyboard, mouse, etc. For example, a bank customer operates an ATM facility to form a withdrawal.
-The actions taken by the customer constitute data, which is processed after validation by the computerised personal banking industry.
+The actions taken by the customer constitute data, which is processed after validation by the computerized personal banking industry.

 ii) Data Validation

 It ensures the accuracy and reliability of the input file by comparing an equivalent with some predetermined standards or known data.
 This validation is performed by error detection and error correction procedures.
 The control mechanism, wherein actual input is compared with the quality, is supposed to detect errors while error correction procedures make suggestions for entering correct data input.
 The Personal number (PIN) of the customer is validated with the known data.
 If it’s incorrect, a suggestion is formed to point out that the PIN is invalid.
-After validating the PIN (which is additionally a neighbourhood of processing by TPS), the quantity of withdrawal is made by the customer is additionally checked to make sure that it does not exceed a certain limit.
+After validating the PIN (which is additionally a neighborhood of processing by TPS), the quantity of withdrawal is made by the customer is additionally checked to make sure that it does not exceed a certain limit.

 iii) Processing and Revalidation

 The processing of knowledge, representing actions of the ATM user, occurs almost instantaneously just in the case of the web Transaction Processing (OLTP) system provided valid data representing actions of the user has been encountered.
 This is called check input validity.
 Revalidation occurs to make sure that the transaction in terms of delivery of cash by ATM has been completed.
 This is called check output validity.

 Processed actions, as described above, culminate into financial transaction data, which describe the withdrawal of cash by a specific customer, which are stored in the transaction database of the Computerised personal banking industry.
 This implies that only valid transactions are stored within the database.